Greg Todd (basketball): Coaching career

 In 2024–25, Todd guided the Colonels to a 21–12 overall record and 10–8 mark in ASUN Conference play, marking consecutive 20-win seasons for Eastern Kentucky for the first time since 2001–02.
 After suffering three losses in the team's first four games, two of those to the No. 7 LSU coached by hall of famer Kim Mulkey and Michigan State, the Colonels proceeded to win their next 10 games from November 17 to January 1 heading into the new year.
 In the stretch, Todd and Eastern Kentucky picked up several notable non-conference victories over Northern Kentucky, Indiana State, Northern Illinois, and University of Hawaiʻi at Hilo on the road.
 Todd guided the Colonels to double-digit win totals in conference play, including two three-game winning streaks, leading to a fourth-place finish and host-seed bid in the Atlantic Sun Conference Women's Basketball Tournament.
 Eastern Kentucky defeated 5-seed Stetson in the opening round at Baptist Health Arena on March 8, 2025, before falling on the road in the semifinals at No. 1-seed Florida Gulf Coast.
 The Colonels received votes in two weeks of the CollegeInsider.com Women's Mid-Major Top 25 poll and reached a school record No. 123 ranking in the NCAA NET poll on December 1, 2024.
 Three players received All-Atlantic Sun Conference recognition, including point guard Alice Recanati who departed the school as Eastern Kentucky's all-time leader in career assists, game played, games started, and minutes played.
-She signed a professional contract with Herner TC in Germany apart of the Damen-Basketball-Bundesliga league.
+She signed a professional contract with Herner TC in Germany a part of the Damen-Basketball-Bundesliga league.

 The 2025–26 season marks Todd's fifth season at the helm.
 Entering the year, he is currently holds the highest winning percentage of any coach in Eastern Kentucky women's basketball history.
 In the last three years, he's guided the Colonels to over 60 total wins, which is the second most among all Kentucky NCAA Division I schools behind the University of Louisville and second most in the Atlantic Sun Conference behind Florida Gulf Coast.
 Todd also became one of two coaches, joining hall of fame head coach Rick Insell with Middle Tennessee Blue Raiders, in NCAA history to have over 325 wins at the high school and collegiate ranks.